Openness Conference: Communicating the continued need for animal research

 14:00 |

-Workshops Science writing for lay audiences: non-technical summaries and retrospective assessments Wendy Jarrett - Understanding Animal Research, UK
+Workshops Science writing for lay audiences: non-technical summaries and retrospective assessments Wendy Jarrett, Understanding Animal Research, UK

-Advanced media training: workshop participant case studies in animal research Nuno Miguel Gonçalves - European Animal Research Association, UK
+Advanced media training: workshop participant case studies in animal research Nuno Miguel Gonçalves, European Animal Research Association, UK

-Talking about animal research on social media Mary Harvie and Victoria Summers - Understanding Animal Research, UK |
+Turning conflict into conversation: talking about animal research on social media Mary Harvie and Victoria Summers, Understanding Animal Research, UK

 |